Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Export spot colors

-You can export custom spot colors by adding them to a custom color table in the Prinect color database.
+You can export custom spot colors by adding them to a custom color table in the Prinect color library.
 To do this, mark the color(s) you want (multiple selection is possible) and click "Export Colors".
 Then in the "Export Colors to User-Defined Color Table" window, select the color table to which the selected colors will be added.
 These spot colors are then available throughout the local system environment, e.g. for other jobs as well.
 See "Export Colors to User-Defined Color Table" Window.

 Display and editing of process color data for Multicolor profiles